Are you wondering if Turkey is safe for tourists? We have the answer to that question (and more!) in this guide to crime and safety in Türkiye.

 Turkey is generally a safe country for tourists, but there are some safety measures to consider when visiting.
 The first is to be aware of your surroundings and stay alert in busy areas.
 If you are carrying valuables, keep them close to your body and out of sight.
 It is also a good idea to avoid wearing expensive jewelry or watches.

-There have been reports of pickpocketing and bag snatching in Türkiye, so it is important to keep your belongings close to you at all times.
+There have been reports of pickpocketing and bag snatching in Türkiye, so it is important to always keep your belongings close to you.
 Be especially careful on public transportation, as thieves often target tourists on these crowded platforms.
-If you are using an ATM, be sure to conceal your PIN number and keep an eye on your surroundings.
+If you are using an ATM, be sure to conceal your PIN and keep an eye on your surroundings.

-As with any travel destination, it is always a good idea to research the local laws and customs before visiting Turkey.
+As with any travel destination, researching the local laws and customs before visiting Turkey is always a good idea.
 For example:

 - It is against the law to drink alcohol in public places